Fairbrics: Transforming CO2 into Polyester Fibers for Sustainable Fashion

 Since its creation, Fairbrics has been a major success.
 In 2020, she launched her first fundraiser and collected one million euros thanks to business angels.
 She then moved to the start-up accelerator of the chemist Air Liquide, on the Saclay plateau.
 After developing a proof of concept and manufacturing its first T-shirt, the brands H&M, On-Running and Aigle sign purchase agreements for this polyester.

 This is followed by another fundraiser which raises an additional five million euros in January 2022.
-A year later, again.
+A year later, once more.
 Fairbrics completes a funding round to subsidize its scale-up and industrialize its process.
 22 million euros were thus collected, including 7 million euros from the European Union’s Horizon 2020 research and innovation program and 5 million euros from the start-up’s partners.
 Fairbrics will launch a new fundraiser by the end of the year to consolidate its finances and secure its ongoing projects.

 Use industrial waste